ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-06-did-you-knowyou-cant-do-arithmetic-operations-with-datetime2-like-with-datetime.md

 this way, it will work with DATETIME, DATETIME2, DATE, SMALLDATETIME and DATETIMEOFFSET datatypes.

-NOTE: <a href="https://docs.microsoft.com/en-us/sql/t-sql/functions/dateadd-transact-sql">DATEADD</a> also support TIME datatype, I didn’t mention because on our example we are subtracting DAYS, and as (at least I) expected this will give an error.
+NOTE: [DATEADD](https://docs.microsoft.com/en-us/sql/t-sql/functions/dateadd-transact-sql) also support TIME datatype, I didn’t mention because on our example we are subtracting DAYS, and as (at least I) expected this will give an error.

 <h2>Wrap up</h2>